ToastedNub/Casino-Bot-Info/README.md

 # Shop

- - Not yet implimented, but you will use the !Stop command, then choose something to buy
+ - Not yet implimented, but you will use the !Shop command, then choose something to buy

 # Other